dsorokin/aivika-distributed/README.md

 package and allows running the parallel distributed discrete event simulations.

 It is inspired by ideas of the Time Warp algorithm.
 The library implements an optimistic strategy with capabilities of transparent rollbacks.
+To synchronize the global virtual time, it uses Samadi's algorithm.

 [1]: http://hackage.haskell.org/package/aivika-transformers  "aivika-transformers"
 [2]: http://hackage.haskell.org/package/aivika-distributed  "aivika-distributed"